dylan-harper/viewing_party_lite/README.md

 # Viewing Party

-Attached is the base repo for the [Viewing Party Lite project](https://backend.turing.io/module3/projects/viewing_party_lite) used for Turing's Backend Module 3.
+Attached is the description for the [Viewing Party Lite project](https://backend.turing.io/module3/projects/viewing_party_lite) used for Turing's Backend Module 3.

 ### About this Project